 Also, please share which were your personal favorites an what kind of topics/categories of articles you’d like to see more of in the coming year.

-If you like these posts, please subscribe to get new posts via email or RSS (completely free).
+If you like these posts, please subscribe to get new posts via email (completely free).

 When Personal Finance Overlooks Ideology, you Lose: as mentioned above, this post discusses why ideology and tactics both need to be taken in to consideration if you want to succeed in personal finance.